 By executing these steps, only the unique entries from my selected range populate my desired location.
 It’s an incredibly effective way to distill a dataset to its essence.’

-How do I automatically count rows in Excel?
+How to automatically count rows in Excel?

 To automatically count rows in Excel, use the COUNT function.
 Select a cell for the result, type =COUNT( followed by your range, close parentheses, and press Enter.
 This counts numerical values in the range.
 For total rows, select the range and check the count on the status bar.